Gudda Gudda

-Carl Eugene Lilly Jr. (born March 11, 1983), better known by his stage name Gudda Gudda, is an American rapper from New Orleans.
-He was originally a member of Sqad Up with Kidd Kidd and Lil Wayne.
-After forging a long-time friendship with Wayne, he signed to Young Money Entertainment, and later Republic Records.
+Carl Eugene Lilly Jr. (born March 11, 1983), better known by his stage name Gudda Gudda, is an American rapper from New Orleans, Louisiana.
+He performed on Young Money Entertainment's 2009 single "BedRock", which peaked at number two on the Billboard Hot 100.

+Lilly was originally a member of Sqad Up with Kidd Kidd and Lil Wayne.
+After forging a long-time friendship with Wayne, Lilly signed with his label Young Money Entertainment, and later Republic Records.

 Biography

 1983–2003: Early life and career

-Gudda was born Carl Lilly on March 11, 1983, in San Jose, California.
-When he was still a baby he moved to New Orleans, Louisiana.
-He grew up in the 9th Ward, where he befriended Lil Wayne at the age of fifteen, who he met at a dice game.
+Gudda was born Carl Lilly on March 11, 1983, in San Jose.
+When he was still a child, his family moved to New Orleans.
+He grew up in the 9th Ward, where he met and befriended Lil Wayne during a dice game.
 This was much before he had ever thought of rapping as a career.
-As he began to rap, Wayne would mentor and inspire him, and actually wrote Gudda's first rap.
+As Wayne began to rap, Wayne would mentor him, and write Gudda's first song.
 Together they formed the group Sqad Up with rappers Dizzy and Kidd Kidd.
 Throughout 2002 and 2003, Gudda was featured on the seven mixtapes that Sqad Up released over the time period.